Top 4 image annotation types in 2023

 Image annotation in machine learning or deep learning, is the process by which images are labelled or classified using text or annotation tools, or both, enabling an artificial intelligence system (a robot, machine or automated system, etc) to recognise features of data on its own.
 Annotating an image is adding metadata to a data set.

-Image annotation is a type of data labelling.
 It is also sometimes referred to as tagging, transcription or processing.
 Indeed, it is possible to annotate videos continuously, in streams or frame by frame.

 Image annotation allows your machine learning system to recognise the marked items you want it to recognise.
 Images can be used for supervised learning of your system.
 Once your system has been trained, it will be able to make a decision or take an action based on its ability to identify features in the annotated images.